Avanade/Beef/docs/Database-CdcJoin-Config-Xml.md

 <br/>

-## CDC
+## Database
-Provides the _Change Data Capture (CDC)_ configuration.
+Provides the _database_ configuration.

 Property | Description
 -|-
-`NonCdc` | Indicates whether the joined table is *not* being monitored for Change Data Capture (CDC) and will include the selected columns with the `Parent` columns.
+`JoinOnly` | Indicates whether the joined table is *not* being monitored for Change Data Capture (CDC) and will include the selected columns with the `Parent` columns.
 Can only join against the `Parent` table.
 This is primarily provided to enable key/identifier mapping.

 <br/>